MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/flows-for-multiplayer-game-invites.md

 ms.localizationpriority: medium
 ---

-# Updated flows for multiplayer game invites
+# Flows for multiplayer game invites

 As a result of Xbox One beta feedback, the user experience flow for multiplayer game invites has been changed as of Xbox One Recovery Update 24, released on November 6, 2013.
 This is a change to the **user-experience (UX) only** and will not affect any behavior or functionality from the perspective of a game title.